 In this world, we will have trouble.
 The Bible is clear that suffering doesn’t end when we come to Christ.
-If anything, our struggles increase rather than decrease.
+If anything, our struggles have a way of increasing rather than decreasing.
 We’ve already discussed why we struggle and how we can rejoice in our suffering rather than be defeated by it.
 But as Christians, how are we called to endure struggles when we’re in the midst of them?
 Where do we find the strength?

 As we face difficult times, it’s easy to give in and give up.
 The enemy has great plans for our struggles.
 He uses temptation and suffering to tear us down and render us ineffective for God.